 „This boat finesses the elements“ Nautical Quarterly

 The fun aboard and offshore experience with Swede 55 inspired sailors, designers and boatbuilders in Europe and the United States.
-Here you find seven derivates and new builds triggered by the svelte Knud Reimers design.
+Here you find eight derivates triggered by the svelte Knud Reimers design.
 Boats thought-out, designed and built in Sweden, Tunisia, the eastern and western seaboard of the US.
 Most of them I have seen, at some I have been involved with.

 1985: Super Swede 53

 The success of californian Swede 55 sailor Jim Walton with Temptress at the 1982 San Francisco-Hawaii Race animated this Peter Norlin design.
 The 53 now referred to the lenght instead of the nominal sail area.
 With 26,455 lbs/12 t planned displacement this thoroughbred with elegant lines was a departure from the light displacement concept.
 To get it going in light wind, Super Swede 53 obtained a tall fractional rigged spar with a powerful sailplan.
 The 517 sq ft/48 sqm Jib is not to big to be handled and changed.